sp3p3x/bi0s_stats/README.md

 -  Top 10 scores of the team which is used to calculate team points in ctftime.
 -  Top 50 teams from ctftime.
 -  Currently running CTFs, upcoming CTFs, past CTFs the team has played.
--  Calculate the amount points team will recieve from a CTF.
+-  Calculate the amount of points team will recieve from a CTF.
 -  Estimate stats and rankings with points recieved from a CTF.

 ## Install